grpc/proposal/L24-c++-extensible-api.md

 ## Rationale

 The original rationale for keeping methods private and classes non-extensible has not held true.
-The performance impact of removing ```final``` from all public API classes was not measurable.
-See https://github.com/grpc/grpc/pull/14359 for result of performance eval and details of which classes/methods were modified.
 Meanwhile the ```final``` classes and non-virtual methods preclude any experimentation with implementation.
 This proposal will allow extending and experimenting with different server and client implementations.

+The performance impact of removing ```final``` from all public API classes was not measurable.
+Impact of adding ```virtual``` was noticable in case of Inproc transport microbenchmarks and only for 256K byte messages.
+However this is a extreme case where virtual was added everywhere which is not the intention behind this proposal.
+The more realistic case is seen in performance results of PR https://github.com/grpc/grpc/pull/14517, which shows the impact of both adding ```virtual``` and removing ```final``` for a few important classes is negligible.
+See https://github.com/grpc/grpc/pull/14359 for details of performance eval in the extreme case.

 ## Implementation